Last update Jan 2008

 and Paul Rodgers was vocally talented as ever.
 Despite it being a little wet, during the afternoon the temperature rose and it was quite warm.
 My friends and I sat on the stone steps that looked down across the fan filled, overgrown pitch to the stage.
 Maggie Bell and Lou Reed both gave excellent perfomances, although very different in nature and style.
 The crowd was well impressed with Humble Pie, A1 Performance and had the crowd in their hands as they went through their set. |

-was of course The Who, by which time everyone was moving towards the stage
+highlight of the day was of course The Who, by which time everyone was moving

-of people fainted and I felt close myself.
-The Who tore away for 2 hours,
+closer, a couple of people fainted and I felt close myself.
+The Who tore

-Pete Townshend jumping and doing his Windmill Guitar playing, excellent stuff,
+away for 2 hours, Pete Townshend jumping and doing his Windmill Guitar playing,

 What can I say, great rocking stuff!!!